 Parish Councils make decisions on a variety of issues including finance, planning, highways and rights of ways issues.
 All decisions have to be minuted to provide a true and accurate record of the meeting.
 Once the minutes have been approved they are signed by the Chairman and cannot be changed.

 Dates of meetings are set well in advance and publicised in the village newsletter and on the village website.

 No. Agendas are usually only published 3 working days before meetings and are advertised on the village notice board and website.
 Only matters which have been included on the agenda can be discussed at meetings, which is why agendas are not published too far in advance.

 Yes.
 Parish council meetings are open to members of the public but they are not allowed to address the Council during the meeting.
-The Council holds an Open Forum at the start of each meeting to give residents an opportunity to talk to councillors about any items on the agenda or any concerns they may have.
-15 minutes is set aside at the start of each meeting, though this can be extended if necessary.
+The Council holds a 15 minute public session near the start of each meeting to give residents an opportunity to talk to councillors about any items on the agenda or any concerns they may have.

 Do you want to support your community and help to improve it?
 Are you prepared to work with other councillors to make decisions?
 Are you able to be objective and represent the needs of the whole community?
 If you want to become a councillor, let the clerk know so that she can contact you if a casual vacancy arises because a councillor has resigned or put your name forward at the next elections.
 Elections are advertised on the notice board and in the newsletter.